October 20, 2016•Updated on January 4, 2022

 PostgreSQL offers a variety of date functions for manipulating timestamps.
 To separate the useful from the obscure, we're sharing how-tos for the most frequently used Postgres date functions and business scenarios where they come in handy.

 We've made the data for each example available in the Mode Public Warehouse.
 Try each date function in Mode as you work your way through these examples.
-Sign up for an account and open a new report to begin.
+Sign up for an account in Mode Studio and open a new report to begin.

 DATE_TRUNC function rounds a timestamp value to a specified interval, which allows you to count events.
 You can round off a timestamp to the following units of time: